giovani-luigi/OpenGL-Demo/README.md

   - Thanks to Syoyo Fujita for his amazing "tiny_obj_loader.h" single-file OBJ parser
 - Loading texture files from 2D images
   - Thanks to Sean Barrett (and collaborators) for his amazing "stb_image.h" single-file image decoder.
-- "Infinite" floor Quad, so you can walk forever
+- "Infinite" floor Quad, so you can walk forever, and with a texture
 - Skybox with night sky and with the moon
 - Main light (point light) to mimic the moon's light (no decay over distance)
 - A flashlight held in first person, with ON/OFF switch (mouse click to toggle a spot light)